-Kintner identified a second gene, called multicilin, that instructs specific cells when to develop many cilia.
-This discovery led to recent work showing that patients who lack ciliated cells in the lungs have mutations in multicilin.
-Multicilin could now be one factor used to coax stem cells to form new cilia to treat diseases.
+Kintner’s work in this area showed that the gene FoxJ1 is sufficient to induce cells to form a motile cilium.
+He later identified a second gene called multicilin that instructs cells to not only turn on Foxj1 and make motile cilia, but also to generate the cilia-nucleating structures, called basal bodies, which allow a cell to form hundreds of cilia.
+This discovery led to the finding that patients who lack ciliated cells in the lungs have mutations in multicilin.
+In the future, multicilin could be used to coax stem cells to form new cilia to treat diseases.

 Finally, his work in this area has also focused on how cells become oriented so that they point their beating cilia in the same direction, much like the hair on one’s arm.
 This work led to discoveries showing that cells initially acquire this polarity by oriented mechanical forces acting via the planar cell polarity pathway.
 These studies also revealed a feedback mechanism where beating cilia respond to flow to orient themselves more precisely.Kintner earned his undergraduate degree in biochemistry and PhD in molecular biology at the University of Wisconsin.
 He completed postdoctoral fellowships at the California Institute of Technology, King’s College London, and Harvard University.
 He has been recognized with several prestigious awards, including a McKnight Fellowship and an Alfred Sloan Fellowship.